-i) Records Management
+h) Records Management

-- Organized hard files
+Organized hard files

-- Organized computer files
+• Organized computer files

-- Organized library materials
+• Organized library materials

+• Website Maintenance

-j) MRMPO Policy Committee Travel; Association Dues
+i) MRMPO Policy Committee Travel; Association Dues

 Policy Committee Chair and other members participate in state, regional and national boards including the Oregon MPO Consortium and the Association of Metropolitan Planning Organizations.
 Participation is considered important and necessary to furthering regional planning goals.
-A portion of MRMPO dues totaling \$9,656 is dedicated to this activity.
-These funds also are used to pay dues to organizations such as the Association of Metropolitan Planning Planning Organizations (AMPO).
+A portion of MRMPO dues totaling \$9,603 is dedicated to this activity.
+These funds also are used to pay dues to organizations such as the Association of Metropolitan Planning Organizations (AMPO).
 Staff support for these activities also is funded in this task.

 Deliverables: Regional policy-makers participation in state, regional and national organizations and events.

-Membership in organizations as authorized by the Policy Committee Timeframe: As required, July - June Lead Agency: RVCOG; Supporting Agencies: OMPOC, AMPO, NARC, State & Federal Legislators
+Membership in organizations as authorized by the Policy Committee

+Timeframe: As required, July - June

+Lead Agency: RVCOG; Supporting Agencies: OMPOC, AMPO, NARC, State & Federal

+Legislators

-Subtask 1.2 UPWP Development and Management Process Work Task Budget: \$4,735 FHWA MPO Planning Funds, \$3,238 ODOT Match for FHWA-PL funds, \$371 FTA 5303 Metropolitan Planning Funds, \$1,012 In-Kind Match, \$116
+Subtask 1.2 UPWP Development and Management Process

+Work Task Budget: \$5,430 FHWA MPO Planning Funds, \$3,895 ODOT Match for FHWA-PL funds, \$446 FTA 5303 Metropolitan Planning Funds, \$1,090 In-Kind Match, \$0 boundary (Exhibit A).
+It is written and developed by MRMPO staff and reviewed, amended and adopted by the MRMPO Policy Committee.
+Subtasks will be monitored to assess progress.
+Progress information is provided as reports and proposals for action to the Policy Committee and technical advisory committee.
+Summary progress reports are provided to ODOT as part of the semi-annual reporting process.

 The UPWP is an annual work program that outlines MPO planning activities.
 Its adoption every year (or optional every two years) is required by Federal law.
 Its implementation is monitored by the funding agencies (USDOT and ODOT).
-It is a "unified" program that includes all transportation planning activities that are taking place within the MRMPO geographic planning boundary (Exhibit A).
-It is written and developed by MRMPO staff and reviewed, amended and adopted by the MRMPO Policy Committee.
-Subtasks will be monitored to assess progress.
-Progress information is provided as reports and proposals for action to the Policy Committee and technical advisory committee.
-Summary progress reports are provided to ODOT as part of quarterly reporting process.
+It is a "unified" program that includes all transportation planning activities that are taking place within the MRMPO geographic planning a) Semi-Annual and Annual Reports